-“The Sisters were role models to me and I felt a call to prayer and service within community at a very early age.
+Sr. Jane is a Milwaukee native taught by Salvatorian Sisters at Mother of Good Counsel Grade School and Divine Savior High School.
+“The Sisters were my role models, and I felt called to prayer and service in community at a very early age.
 I also had three aunts who were Franciscans and three uncles who were priests in the Milwaukee Archdiocese.”